aisystems-lab/wildfire-env/README.md

 rgb_frame = env.render()  # Returns numpy array (H, W, 3)
 ```
 Returns RGB arrays suitable for video recording or analysis.

+### Troubleshooting

+- If the 3D browser viewer does not open automatically, copy the local URL printed by the environment into your browser.
+- If port `8765` is already in use, pass a different `viewer_port` when creating the environment.
+- If you changed files in `web/` and the viewer looks stale, rebuild with `cd web && npm run build`.
+- If `human` rendering fails with a `pygame` import error, rerun `uv sync`.

 ---